EastDesire/jscolor/README.md

 * **Cross-browser:**
   All modern browsers are supported, including:
-  Firefox, Chrome, Safari, Opera, Internet Explorer 7 and above and others...
+  Edge, Firefox, Chrome, Safari, Opera, Internet Explorer 7 and above and others...

 * **Highly customizable:**